Manuals

 Quick Start Guide

-In this section we will guide you through the first steps in Dante routing.
-As an example, we use Dante Virtual Soundcard (or a mixing board) and route to :vokal, :vier, :fabrik, :kontroller and the 3D in-ear mixes to :quelle or :kontroller headphone amp.
+In this section, we will guide you through the first steps of Dante routing.
+As an example, we use a Dante Virtual Soundcard (or a mixing board) and route to :vokal, :vier, :fabrik, :kontroller and the 3D in-ear mixes to :quelle or :kontroller headphone amp.

 What you need